hutnikau/job-scheduler/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 Job scheduler is a PHP library for scheduling time-based repetitive actions.
-It uses ([RRULE](https://tools.ietf.org/html/rfc5545)) to configure time and recurrence rule of each job.
+It uses ([RRULE](https://tools.ietf.org/html/rfc5545)) or Cron notation to configure time and recurrence rule of each job.

 ## Goals